-One of the RNH projects is “Europe of the Victims: Remembering Communism”, organised jointly with AECR, The Alliance of European Conservatives and Reformists.
+An important RNH project is ‘Europe of the Victims: Remembering Communism’, organised jointly with ECR, European Conservatives and Reformists (formerly ACRE and AECR).
 The first event in this project was a lecture at the University of Iceland by Danish Professor Bent Jensen who spoke 27 February 2012 about Nordic communists and their relationship with Moscow.
 Dr. Gudni Th.
 Johannesson, president of the History Association, chaired the meeting.
 Next, RNH hosted a lecture at the University of Iceland Monday 10 September 2012, by Danish Professor Niels Erik Rosenfeldt, an internationally acknowledged expert on the communist movement, on the secret operations of Comintern (1919–1943).
 Professor Rosenfeldt recently published a carefully researched work in two volumes on Stalin’s secret power apparatus.
 Bjorn Bjarnason, former Minister of Justice, chaired the meeting.

 The sixth event in the project was a lecture 2 November 2012, in which Professor Hannes H. Gissurarson defended Jung Chang and Jon Halliday, authors of a best-selling biography of Chinese Communist Leader Mao, against harsh criticisms which have in Iceland been directed against their work by left-wing intellectuals.
-The meeting with Professor Hannes H. Gissurarson was in Icelandic.
 While the lecture formed a part of the RNH-AECR project, it was sponsored by the Confucius Institute at the University of Iceland whose director, Magnus Bjornsson, chaired the meeting.
-Professor Gissurarson also published papers responding to the critics of his 2011 history of Icelandic communism.
+In 2011–12, Gissurarson also published papers responding to the critics of his 2011 history of Icelandic communism.

 The seventh event in the project was the participation by Professor Hannes H. Gissurarson in a seminar in Warsaw 14–15 May 2013 on memories of genocide.
 The seminar was organised by the Platform of European Memory and Conscience, PEMC, in cooperation with the Warsaw Rising Museum, MPW, The Polish Institute of National Remembrance, IPN, and the Czech Institute for the study of totalitarian regimes, USTR.

-Professor Gissurarson read a paper 16 August 2014 to the 28th Congress of Nordic Historians in Joensuu in Finland on two personal dramas which touched upon each other in the Age of Totalitarianism: They were about a German Nazi living in Iceland who became a communist, occasionally visiting Iceland; and a German Jewess who became an Icelander.
+Professor Hannes H. Gissurarson read a paper 16 August 2014 to the 28th Congress of Nordic Historians in Joensuu in Finland on two personal dramas which touched upon each other in the Age of Totalitarianism.
 This was the fourteenth event in the project on “Europe of the Victims”.
 On the Europe-wide Day of Remembrance for the victims of all totalitarian and authoritarian regimes, 23 August 2014, RNH donated several books on totalitarianism to Iceland’s National Library, including the report by a commission on communist and Nazi repression in Estonia since the 1940 Soviet occupation and a two-volume history of Denmark during the Cold War by Professor Bent Jensen.
-At the annual meeting of the Platform of European Memory and Conscience 4–5 November 2014 in Brussels, Professor Gissurarson gave a short talk on the joint RNH-AECR project and the planned republication of books in Icelandic against the totalitarian threat.
-The seventeenth event in the project was a lecture given by Professor Gissurarson 28 April 2015 on the Icelandic communist movement at Tartu University, followed by another lecture on the same topic 29 April 2015 at the Estonian Parliament in Tallinn.
+At the annual meeting of the Platform of European Memory and Conscience 4–5 November 2014 in Brussels, Gissurarson gave a short talk on the joint RNH-ACRE project and the planned republication of books in Icelandic against the totalitarian threat.
+The seventeenth event in the project was a lecture given by Gissurarson 28 April 2015 on the Icelandic communist movement at Tartu University, followed by another lecture on the same topic 29 April 2015 at the Estonian Parliament in Tallinn.

-The papers delivered in the lecture series will hopefully be published, in a book or a magazine.
+The papers delivered in the lecture series, by Bent Jensen onwards, will hopefully be published, in a book or a magazine.
 The work still continues with making The Black Book of Communism, published in a 2009 Icelandic translation, available online.
-The plan is to open a website with it and other online books on totalitarianism, Nazism and communism—including I chose Freedom by Victor Kravchenko, The God That Failed by Arthur Koestler, André Gide and others, Darkness at Noon by Arthur Koestler and Under Two Dictators: Prisoner of Stalin and Hitler by Margarete Buber-Neumann—and adding books in the next few years.
+The plan is to open a website with it and other online books on totalitarianism, Nazism and communism—including the aforementioned books and some forthcoming ones, such as The God That Failed by Arthur Koestler, André Gide and others, Darkness at Noon by Arthur Koestler and Under Two Dictators: Prisoner of Stalin and Hitler by Margarete Buber-Neumann.